Technologicat/unpythonic/README.md

  - [tco](https://github.com/baruchel/tco) by Thomas Baruchel, based on exceptions.
  - [ActiveState recipe 474088](https://github.com/ActiveState/code/tree/master/recipes/Python/474088_Tail_Call_Optimization_Decorator), based on ``inspect``.
  - ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py), the inspiration for ours.

-### Wait, no `cons` and friends?

-[If you insist](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/beyond_python/lisplists.py) (but that's a silly teaching example, not optimized for production use).

 ### Wait, no monads?